What Are my Legal Obligations Under Pay Equity Legislation?

 “Equal pay for equal work” is a battle cry that’s been heard for years.
 Employers ought to know their legal obligations regarding pay equity, and what to do to ensure they are complying.

-Broadly speaking, pay equity laws require employers to provide “equal pay for equal work value” to employees working in the same establishment.
+Broadly speaking, pay equity laws require employers to provide “equal pay for equal work” to employees working in the same establishment.
 These laws are designed to prevent employers from paying certain employees less than others based on discriminatory reasons.

-Our employment lawyers have the knowledge and expertise needed to assess pay equity compliance and to negotiate and litigate issues with pay equity in Ontario.
-Our lawyers can help you recover the pay that you deserve.
+Our employment lawyers have the knowledge and expertise needed to assess pay equity compliance, and to negotiate and litigate pay equity issues.
+Our employment lawyers can help you protect your company against pay equity claims.

 Schedule a consultation today with one of our employment lawyers in Toronto, the GTA or across Canada to learn about your options.